kylegwilliam/byu-cs324/hw-sockets/README.md

 $ ./client -4 hostname port foo bar abc123
 $ ./client -4 hostname port foo bar abc123
 ```

+(Replace `hostname` and `port` with name of the "remote" host and the port
+on which the server program is now listening, respectively.)

  16. The server prints out the _remote_ address and port associated with the
      incoming message, and the client prints out the _local_ address and port